smped/PRJNA509779/README.md

 snakemake --use-conda --cores 16
 ```

-If running on an HPC cluster, a snakemake profile will required for submission to the queueing system and approrate resource allocation.
+If running on an HPC cluster, a snakemake profile will required for submission to the queueing system and appropriate resource allocation.
 Please discuss this will your HPC support team.

 Whilst no snakemake wrappers are explicitly used in this workflow, the underlying scripts are utilised where possible to minimise any issues with HPC clusters with restrictions on internet access.